WeblateOrg/weblate/README.rst

 Documentation
 -------------

 Detailed documentation is available in ``docs`` directory in the sources.
+Please check out.

 The documentation can be also viewed online on https://docs.weblate.org/.